i2group/analyze/documentation/developer_essentials_troubleshooting.md

 To determine whether there is a problem with `TOOLKIT_ROOT`, expand one of the example project directories.
 Some of the directory icons inside the project have glyphs:

 -   An arrow on the lower-right corner of a directory icon indicates a link to an external directory.
 If you see the arrow, then the variable is set correctly.
 -   An exclamation point on the lower-right corner of a directory icon indicates a broken link.
 You are not able to expand an icon that is in this state.
-In this case, the variable is not set correctly.

-If you have a project with broken links, there are two things to check:
+If you have a project with broken links, there are two possibilities:

-1. Verify that you extracted Developer Essentials into the same location as the Deployment Toolkit.
+1. If only some of the links are broken, then your `TOOLKIT_ROOT` variable is set correctly, but Developer Essentials was not extracted into the same location as the Deployment Toolkit.
-2. Verify that your `TOOLKIT_ROOT` variable is set to the path of Deployment Toolkit directory.
+2. If all of the links are broken, then your `TOOLKIT_ROOT` variable is set incorrectly.
+Ensure that the variable is set to the path of Deployment Toolkit directory.

 Server starts without error but in only a few seconds
 -----------------------------------------------------